-In reviewing FY14 collections, FTF Board has determined a relatively less aggressive tobacco collection projections should be made for the current year (FY15).
-These projections are still in line with the tax modeling work done by ASU's School of Business, and are generally in line with the "expected" figure of \$122.7 million presented by ASU.
-As such, FTF is projecting it will realize \$122.2 million in tobacco revenues in FY15, a \$2.4 million decrease in collections from FY14's collection totals.
+In reviewing FY14&15 collections, the FTF Board has determined a relatively less aggressive tobacco collection projections should be made for the current year (FY16).
+These projections are still in line with the tax modeling work done by ASU's School of Business, and are generally in line with the range of \$99.6 to \$123.1 million presented by ASU.
+As such, FTF is projecting it will realize \$120.5 million in tobacco revenues in FY16, a \$1.6 million decrease in collections from FY15's collection totals.